xeenin/Image2Text-Translate/README.md

 # Image2Text and Translator
 ## How to use

-###Installing the clients library
+### Installing the clients library
+'''

-'pip install --upgrade google-cloud-translate google-cloud-vision'
+pip install --upgrade google-cloud-translate google-cloud-vision